dineshbhattarai-houzz/matrix-playground/README.md

 - [x] verify it works with synapse for normal flow
 - [x] combine oidc and companion app on same server
 - check if jwt access token can be enabled properly
-- Backchannel to generate an accesstoken for the bot account
+- [x] Backchannel to generate an accesstoken for the bot account
-- Backchannel to generate accesstoken for auto-accepting the invites
+- [x] Backchannel to generate accesstoken for auto-accepting the invites
-- idtoken and accesstoken
+- [x] refreshtoken and accesstoken
+- How do we identify admin accounts?

 ## Exchanging jukwaa header for access-token
 Make a call at token endpoint with grant_type token-exchange.
 The endpoint will extract the jukwaa